bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 - life is designed - before the advent of Darwin's theory of natural selection
 - the Sun, and the stars, all go around the Earth - until the maturation of astronomy and physics

-In each of these cases, *at the time* there was in fact strong evidence for the (false) claims, and against the counter claims making it reasonable to believe them.
+In each of these cases, *at the time* there was in fact strong evidence for the (false) claims making it reasonable to believe them.
 It is no longer reasonable to believe these claims - the process of reason forces one to adjust the probabilities of the hypotheses given new evidence, and to discard those hypotheses that become too improbable.

 ## An example of independence